Technology, Innovation & Entrepreneurship

 USC New Venture Seed Competition (NVSC)

-the largest campus-wide startup contest, hosted by the Lloyd Greif Center for Entrepreneurial Studies, offering substantial cash prizes (over $150k+) and mentorship to students, recent grads, faculty, and staff to develop innovative business ideas into viable ventures, covering diverse industries from tech to social impact.
+The largest campus-wide startup contest, hosted by the Lloyd Greif Center for Entrepreneurial Studies, offering substantial cash prizes (over $150k+) and mentorship to students, recent grads, faculty, and staff to develop innovative business ideas into viable ventures, covering diverse industries from tech to social impact.

 >> Learn More